 “It establishes a clear distinction from male circumcision,” the United Nations Population Fund explained.
 “Use of the word ‘mutilation’ also emphasizes the gravity of the act and reinforces that the practice is a violation of women’s and girls’ basic human rights.”

 Dugger has apparently pushed the editorial direction of the TheNYT to follow her lead.
 The only time “female genital mutilation” appears in an April 13 report from NYT reporter Jacey Fortin on the Michigan doctor is in a statement from an acting assistant attorney general within the Department of Justice.
 Otherwise the piece uses Dugger’s preferred term “cutting.”

 Hillary Burrage, a sociologist who writes against the practice, argues against using other terminology to describe the mutilation of young girls.

 “But the time has come to deny for ourselves as activists and thought leaders the comfort of euphemisms,” Burrage said at the 2016 Global Woman P.E.A.C.E.
-Walk-A-Thon to End the practice.
+Walk-A-Thon to end female genital mutilation.
 “Let’s drop the use of language which softens our horror of FGM, and speak the truth we know.”